MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 9. Close the window when done.

 ## What's next?
 After you've finished the setup process, you'll have an Azure Active Directory organization complete with Microsoft Dynamics 365 for Customer Engagement and SharePoint.
-At this point, you can start adding opportunities, products, and models to Dynamics 365 for Sales.
+At this point, you can start adding opportunities, products, and models to Dynamics 365 Sales.
 For more information, see the [Administrator guide](admin-guide.md).

 ### See also